 Ethnic Studies provides opportunities to broaden students' perspectives concerning lifestyles and cultural patterns of ethnic groups in the United States.
-This course will either focus on a particular ethnic group or groups, or use a comparative approach to the of patterns of cultural study development. immigration. and as well the assimilation, as contributions of specific ethnic or cultural groups.
+This course will either focus on a particular ethnic group or groups, or use a comparative approach to the patterns of cultural study of development. immigration. and as well assimilation, as the contributions of specific ethnic or cultural groups.
 The course may also include analysis of the political impact of ethnic diversity in the United States.